apollographql/apollo-ios/Design/3093-graphql-defer.md

 The initial response data and data received in each incremental response will need to be retained and combined so that each incremental response can insert the latest received incremental response data at the correct path and return an up-to-date response to the request callback.

-The data being retained and combined should not require another pass through the GraphQL executor though.
+The data being retained and combined will be passed through the GraphQL executor on each response, initial and incremental.

 ### Completion handler